-How Long Should It REALLY Take To Get Over Someone?
-We Asked Relationship Experts
+How Long It Should Really Take To Get Over A Breakup

-The grief after a breakup can be totally debilitating, especially when it feels like months or even years have been going by without any substantive change in your emotional state.
-I once casually dated a guy for all of about five weeks before our communications tapered off, and now nearly four years later, I still have dreams about him and often catch myself wondering where he is and how he's doing.
+The grief after a breakup can be devastating, especially when it feels like months or even years have gone by without any substantive change in your emotional state.
+I once casually dated a guy for just five weeks before our communications tapered off, and now nearly four years later, I still have dreams about him and often catch myself wondering where he is and how he's doing.
 When he comes up in conversations with others, I can hear the anger and hurt in my own voice, and if I saw him again, I'm sure I'd still get a rush of nerves and butterflies.

 Many people out there surely have similar stories about frustratingly persistent lingering feelings for a past flame.
 So how long should it take to get over someone?
 It's actually a pretty tough question to answer—perhaps even impossible.

-Pop culture (see: Sex and the City and How I Met Your Mother) popularized that oft-repeated wisdom that getting over a breakup takes about half as long as the time you were together.
+Pop culture (see Sex and the City and How I Met Your Mother) popularized that oft-repeated wisdom that getting over a breakup takes about half as long as the time you were together.
 So if you were together for two years, it'll take you about one year to get over them.
-Meanwhile, scientists have conducted actual research trying to nail down the timeline for moving on: A 2007 study found 71 percent of people who'd gone through a recent breakup felt better after about three months, while a survey of some 2,000 people last year put the number at six months.
+Meanwhile, scientists have conducted actual research trying to nail down the timeline for moving on: A 2007 study found 71% of people who'd gone through a recent breakup felt better after about three months, while a survey of some 2,000 people in 2017 put the number at six months.
 For divorces, a 2009 study found people take roughly 18 months on average to move on.

 Clearly there's not much consistency here.